This is the story of a tremendous win or a colossal mistake, depending on your perspective.

 That role eventually evolved into copywriting with the company’s corporate marketing department.
 The firm is now Berkshire Hathaway HomeServices California Properties, and I still work with many of the same people today.
 But that’s another story.

-At the time, part of my job included covering the front desk when Annette, the receptionist, stepped out for a smoke.
+At the time, part of my job included covering the front desk for Annette, the receptionist, when she stepped out for a smoke.

 To put it simply, I was jealous.